feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> Algeria is home to the Sahara Desert, the largest hot desert in the world,
+#> Algeria is home to the Sahara Desert's fascinating Tassili n'Ajjer, where
+#> ancient rock art dating back over 12,000 years reveals early human life in one
-#> covering more than 80% of the country’s land.
+#> of the world's largest deserts!
 ```

 The current policy is echoed when setting the budget.
 You can update the